fragaria/karmen-docs/docs/README.md

 ## Suggestions appreciated {docsify-ignore}

 We welcome any suggestions on improving this docs site.
-Please do not hesitate to submit one using [GitHub issue](https://github.com/fragaria/karmen-docs/issues/new) manager.
+Please do not hesitate to submit one using [GitHub issue](https://github.com/fragaria/karmen-docs/issues/new) tracker.

 ## More resources {docsify-ignore}